SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    :remark: In case a module A controlls several other modules, e.g. a temperature module of a liquid helium cryostat controlling the power output (module B) and the helium pressure for cooling (module C), additional parameters may be needed for selecting the control mode of module A. See for example the parameter ``"_automatic_nv_pressure_mode"`` in the example of a liquid helium cooled cryostat.

 parameter ``"control_active"``:
-   A flag indicating whether a drivable or writable module is currently actively controlling.
+   A readonly flag indicating whether a drivable or writable module is currently actively controlling.
-   On a drivable without control_active parameter or with control_active=True, the system is trying to bring the value to the target.
+   On a drivable without control_active parameter or with control_active=true, the system is trying to bring the value to the target.
-   When control_active=False, this control mechanism is switched off, and the target value is not considered any more.
+   When control_active=false, this control mechanism is switched off, and the target value is not considered any more.
    In a typical example we have a module A controlling module B (e.g. temperature (A) and power output (B) as stated above) and with two possible states, as in the following example: